The memory of computer plays a very important role in Computer system. Generally the Memory of the computer can be divided into two types.

 This is also a memory of a computer, which is called read only memory (ROM).
 Again, it is the ICs inside the PC that from the ROM.
 The storage of program and data in the ROM is permanent.
 The ROM stores some standard processing program supplied by the manufacturers to operate the personal computer.
 The ROM can only be read by the CPU, but it cannot be changed.
 The basic input/output program is stored in the ROM that examines and initializes various equipment attached to the PC when the switch is made ON.
 The memories, which do not lose their content on failure of power supply, are known as non-volatile memories.
 The ROM is non-volatile memory.

 PROM (Programmable Read Only Memory)

-There is another type of primary memory in computer, which is called Programmable Read Only Memory (PROM).
+There is another type of primary memory of a computer, which is called Programmable Read Only Memory (PROM).
 You know that it is not possible to modify or erase programs stored in ROM, but it is possible for you to store your program in PROM chip.
 Once the program is written it cannot be changed and remain intact even if power is switched off.
-Therefore program or instructions written in PROM or ROM cannot be erased or changed.
+Therefore, a program or instructions written in PROM or ROM cannot be erased or changed.

 EPROM (Erasable Programmable Read Only Memory)

 The stands for Erasable Programmable Read Only Memory, which overcome the problem of PROM & ROM.
 EPROM chip can be programmed time and again by erasing the information stored easier in it.
 Information stored in EPROM exposing the chip for some time ultraviolet light and it erases the chip is reprogrammed using a special programming facility.
 When the EPROM is in use information can only be read.